BRO3886/knowledge-base/Android/studyjams/README.md

 * A Fragment is defined in a Kotlin class.
 * A Fragment's UI is defined in an XML layout file.
 * To make the Fragment compile, you need to create a binding object and inflate the Fragment's view (which is equivalent to using `setContentView()` for an Activity).

+### Navigation Component
+The Navigation component consists of three key parts that are described below:
+1. **Navigation graph**: An XML resource that contains all navigation-related information in one centralized location.
+This includes all of the individual content areas within your app, called destinations, as well as the possible paths that a user can take through your app.
+2. **NavHost**: An empty container that displays destinations from your navigation graph.
+The Navigation component contains a default NavHost implementation, NavHostFragment, that displays fragment destinations.
+3. **NavController**: An object that manages app navigation within a NavHost.
+The NavController orchestrates the swapping of destination content in the NavHost as users move throughout your app.